Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Gaussian random matrices

 For a rectangular random matrix $\mtx{W} \in \F^{d_1 \times d_2}$, we compute its expectation entrywise: $\Expect[\mtx{W}] \in \F^{d_1 \times d_2}$.
 The variance function of a rectangular matrix is defined as

 Up to a constant, this is simply the variance function of the self-adjoint dilation~\eqref{eqn:sa-dilation}.
-We have chosen the scaling so that the definitions of the two trace inner products are consistent with each other.
+We have chosen the scaling so that the definitions of the two trace inner products are consistent.

 A rectangular matrix $\mtx{X} \in \F^{d_1 \times d_2}$ is \term{Gaussian} if and only if the one-dimensional linear marginal $\ip{\mtx{X}}{\mtx{M}}_{\Re}$ follows a real-valued Gaussian distribution for every $\mtx{M} \in \F^{d_1 \times d_2}$.
 A rectangular Gaussian matrix is also characterized by its expectation and variance function.
 For a fixed matrix $\mtx{\Delta} \in \F^{d_1 \times d_2}$ and a psd quadratic form $\mathsf{V} : \F^{d_1 \times d_2} \to \R_+$, we write $\normal(\mtx{\Delta}, \mathsf{V})$ for the (unique) Gaussian distribution on $\F^{d_1 \times d_2}$ with these statistics.